X01XX/forth-memory-management/README.md

 which has no effect on the utility, or speed, of the array-stack.

 That a stack is used to provide memory management to a stack-based language is sublime.

-The examples use linked lists of numbers, and strings.

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.